King's Worcester

 The Keyes Building, the sports and performing arts centre, hosts a range of clubs, from climbing to yoga.
 It is brilliantly equipped with an amazing indoor climbing wall, dance studios, drama spaces and a top-class power gymnasium.

-School community
+King’s School Worcester community

 The pupils we met were cheerful and confident, and a lot of emphasis is placed on pastoral care – this is a place that exudes warmth and stresses the importance of wellbeing.
 There is a counsellor, and posters are dotted around the school with phone numbers for a variety of helplines.

-The house system is the pastoral core of King’s life and ensures that every pupil has at least two key members of staff they meet daily, as well as a tutor group with which they grow through the school.
+The house system is the pastoral core of King’s Worcester life and ensures that every pupil has at least two key members of staff they meet daily, as well as a tutor group with which they grow through the school.

 Parents get involved organising the Year 11 prom, while the Year 13s put on the upper-sixth Leavers’ Ball.
 Notably, ex pupils are always keen to return for the annual King’s September barbecue, which attracts a strikingly loyal number of leavers from the previous three cohorts.